usds/SME-QA-Website/pages/phases/assessments/written-assessments.md

 ### Assessment Options

-- Whiteboarding exercise
-- Structured essay
-- Unstructured essay (short responses or long responses)

-See a longer list at [this reference link](https://www.opm.gov/policy-data-oversight/assessment-and-selection/other-assessment-methods/).
+See a full list at [this reference link](https://www.opm.gov/policy-data-oversight/assessment-and-selection/other-assessment-methods/).